Optimizing stellarators with hidden symmetry: Methods

-Field strength contours in omnigenous fields can close toroidally, poloidally, or helically, corresponding to \textit{toroidal omnigenity} (TO), \textit{poloidal omnigenity} (PO), and \textit{helical omnigenity} (HO), respectively.
-The variable $y(\alpha,\eta)=\text{Y} \; [ \alpha \; \eta]^{\text{T}}$ is used to control the helicity direction.
-We choose $\text{Y} = $ for TO, $\text{Y} = $ for PO, and $\text{Y} = $ for HO, where $\iota$ is the rotational transform and $n_\text{fp}$ is the number of field periodicity.
-The actual Boozer coordinates with field periodicity is then derived with
+for toroidal omnigenity (TO), poloidal omnigenity (PO), and helical omnigenity (HO), respectively, where $\iota$ is the rotational transform and $n_{\mathrm{fp}}$ is the field periodicity.
+The Boozer angles with field periodicity are obtained via a linear map